nurselaine/data-structures-and-algorithms/javascript/code-challenges/sorting/quickSort/README.md

 # QuickSort

+  Sort algorithm that uses a pivot and a left and a right pointer.
+With these pointers, the pivot is a marker to either swap left and right or vice versa.

+### Algorithm
+  First set a pivot, it can be any element but for now we will use the right most element.

+  After that we will

 ### Alternative Lab
   Implement the functions sortYear, sortTitle, and inGenre in the file sort.ts.
     Execute your tests while developing using npm run watch